Livestock/Nutrient Management

 Comprehensive Nutrient Management Plans (CNMP) are important for todays agriculture to preserve our water sources.
 To build a quality CNMP you need to have several items:

-- Good understanding of potential resource concerns especially soil erosion, water qualitiy and air quality.
+• Good understanding of potential resource concerns; especially soil erosion, water quality and air quality.

-- 5 year crop rotation for the fields receiving manure
+• Five-year crop rotation for the fields receiving manure.

-- Do follow up visits for additional questions or concerns
+• Follow up visits for additional questions or concerns.

 Nutrient Management Plans